 Within the original Preserve, impacts would be the same as those described under alternative 1.
 No impacts would occur to the West Indian manatee.
-Long-term, minor, adverse impacts to seven federally listed wildlife species (Cape Sable seaside sparrow, Everglade snail kite, red-cockaded woodpecker, wood stork, American crocodile, eastern indigo snake, and American alligator) attributable to minor impacts from flushing and short-term displacement and minor impacts from lead-based ammunition exposure would result from the selection of alternative 2.
-In the Addition, no direct or indirect short- or long-term adverse impacts to federally listed wildlife species or their habitat (except the Florida panther) would occur with implementation of this alternative.
+Long-term, negligible, adverse impacts to seven federally listed wildlife species (Cape Sable seaside sparrow.
+Everglade snail kite, red-cockaded woodpecker, wood stork, American crocodile, eastern indigo snake, and American alligator) attributable to minor impacts from flushing and short-term displacement would result from the selection of alternative 2.
+In the Addition, no direct or indirect short- or longterm adverse impacts to federally listed wildlife species or their habitat (except the Florida panther) would occur with implementation of this alternative.